ChrstphrHll/npc_gen/students/Barak Felaern.md

 # Barak Felaern
 ---
 ### Description
-- Kenku Monk from Black Rock
+- Kenku Monk from Aldercrown Empire
 - 2nd year Protection student in Fiesn
-- speckled, Hazel eyes, and Dark Blue skin
+- striped, Hazel eyes, and Dark Blue skin
 - Is Playful and Noncommittal, and has Order as their ideal

 ### Organizations